 Direction and starting place

-The three routes that form In the footsteps of the holy Olav are described here independently.
-For more information about the Kristiansroute: click here.
+The four routes that form In the footsteps of the holy Olav are described here independently.

 A wonderfull ‘coast to coast’ pilgrim cycle route with a length of 580 kilometers from Selånger over the swedisch countryside and the Scandinavian highlands through the Norwegan mountains to Trondheim.
 This route is fully signposted for cyclists.
 A cycling guide is currently being worked on.
-Expected publication (Dutch version): end 2022 or early 2023.
+Expected publication (Dutch version): 2024.

 As part of In the footsteps of the Holy Olav, it is advisable to cycle it from north to south.
 You can then start at the back of the guide.
 In that case, the use of the GPS tracks is recommended.